tiffanimarlowe/project_template/README.md

 ## Expected Results
-(What are the answers to the above questions that you expect to find before starting your research?)
-(This changes from Expected (Proposal) to just Results (final report)) (you should verbally define them) (sketch a few graphs of what you are roughly going for - not the data but histogram of this, line graph of that, screenshot of an agent - use paper and pencil sketches)

-We are expecting to see that air based methods will be more efficient compared to ground based delivery.
+After creating and analyzing the delivery system simulation, we expect to find air based delivery methods will be more efficient compared to ground based delivery methods.
+In particular, we believe that drone delivery will be significantly faster and more efficient compared to ground based delivery; perhaps even 30% more efficient.
+With that being said, we are not sure at what point and what conditions it will take for ground based delivery systems to exceed drone delivery abilities.
+Lastly, we expect that battery life and the weight of the packages will have an overall effect on the air delivery systems capabilities.

 ## Research Methods